vleerapp/IOS/README.md

 ## 📱 What is Vleer?

-Vleer is a lightweight, fast, privacy-first music app, offering a free alternative to Apple Music or Spotify on your iPhone and iPad.
+Vleer is a lightweight, fast, privacy-first music app, offering a free alternative to Apple Music or Spotify on your iPhone.
 It's perfect for those who prefer not to pay for these shitty subscriptions.

 🚧 Our iOS version is under active development.
 We're seeking contributors to help improve the project.
 If you're interested in iOS development, we welcome your participation.